aws-samples/sagemaker-custom-project-templates/sm-project-tf-gitlab/README.md

 ### Architecture Overview:

-* In this example, the ML code will be hosted in a GitHub Repository.
+* In this example, the ML code will be hosted in a GitLab Repository.
-* Everytime a Git Push is performed in this repository, it will trigger a Machine Learning Pipeline orchestrated by the AWS CodePipeline.
+* Everytime a Git Push is performed in this repository, it will trigger a Machine Learning Pipeline orchestrated by the GitLab CI.
-* Different steps of the AWS CodePipeline will be executed within an AWS CodeBuild project.
 * These steps part of the ML workflow will be represented within an Amazon SageMaker feature called as the SageMaker Pipelines.
 * SageMaker Pipelines are a series of interconnected steps encoded using a directed acyclic graph (DAG).
 * DataScientists can review these SageMaker Pipelines in Amazon SageMaker Studio within the SageMaker Project.